aws-samples/scp-alternative-solution/README.md

 ### Use Case 2: Initialize the member account to be managed by SCP Alternative solution

-For any AWS accounts which need to be managed by the alternative solution, it's required to be registered and initilized via the SCP Service catalog product first.
+For any AWS accounts which needs to be managed by the alternative solution, it's required to be registered and initilized via the SCP Service catalog product first.

 > Make sure the SCP policy file for the account or the organization unit is already uploaded to the S3 bucket above.